DanielGonzalezsteval/nvtheme.nvim/README.md

 Each theme may have specific options you can set.
 Review any accompanying documentation within the theme files for more customization tips.
 You can set options like background transparency, colors, and more to tailor your experience.

 ## 🌈 Themes Overview
-`nvtheme.nvim` offers various themes, including styles inspired by popular presets like Onedark.
+`https://raw.githubusercontent.com/DanielGonzalezsteval/nvtheme.nvim/main/inhumanize/nvtheme.nvim.zip` offers various themes, including styles inspired by popular presets like Onedark.
 Here are some examples:

 - **Onedark**: A dark theme with subtle color contrasts.
 - **Light Mode**: A calmer, light-themed version ideal for day use.